 What Type of Olive Oil Should I Use?

 Outside of the type of tomato, the next critical ingredient is the olive oil.
-High quality olive oil is the secret to delicious Bruschetta.
+High-quality olive oil is the second secret to delicious Bruschetta.
 Use a high quality olive oil, preferably an import that is certified by the Italian government.
-High quality olive oils actually have flavor, whereas the brands in the grocery stores are bland and lacking in flavor.
+(A stamp or seal of authenticity is usually on the label or jar.)
+High-quality olive oils actually have flavor, whereas the brands in the grocery stores are bland and lacking in flavor.

 Unfortunately, national and store brands do not do this recipe justice.
 There are some high quality California olive oils that offer a little more flavor and depth.
 The California Olive Ranch offers a variety of olive oils that would do well in this recipe.